-Bankruptcy as a Solution
+Bankruptcy is a Solution

-If you don’t need to file bankruptcy, a good bankruptcy attorney will tell you.
-But if you do need to file bankruptcy, we will help you plan a bankruptcy and answer your questions and concerns.
-We can analyze with you whether you need to file a Chapter 7 to get rid of all your unsecured debt or a Chapter 13 in order to catch up past due mortgage payments and save your home.
-A garnishment will be stopped by filing either type of bankruptcy.
-But planning it right is important if you need to wait to file your bankruptcy because waiting would help eliminate a tax debt or you’ve transferred some property to a relative.
+Together, we can analyze whether you need to file Chapter 7 to get rid of all your unsecured debt or a Chapter 13 in order to catch up past due mortgage payments and save your home.
+Filing either type of bankruptcy stops garnishments.
+But planning it right is important if you need to wait to file your bankruptcy.
+One reason to wait might be to eliminate tax debt.
+Or, perhaps you’ve transferred some property to a relative.
 Then, together we will determine how to make bankruptcy work best for you.
 We offer a free consultation but make sure you chose a capable attorney with the right experience to help you assess your needs.
 Remember, cheap advice almost always costs you more.